Carmichael Arena: Background and construction

 A lighter blue was used for some of the overhead beams in order to provide good background for the colorful clothes people wear to games.
 It was reported the dark blue used "expresses the structure."
 There was a 24 foot by 40 foot hydraulic stage that was added to meet the requirement of an "auditorium" by the state legislature.
 In total when completed Carmichael contained 65,112 square feet of space.
 The bleacher seats were placed along the eastern wall that was shared with Woollen and were foldable in order to allow for the stage to rise.
 The seats in the venue were wood and plastic with a metal frame.
 The venue featured four bathrooms and four concession stands.
 In addition, there were sixteen offices located within the building.
 The backboards utilized were made of Herculite glass and weighed approximately 250 pounds.

 Athletic Director C.P.
 Erickson stated that the new building would not be large enough to fit the growing student body and that the school would need to start planning on how to expand the venue further to accommodate the growth.
 At that time, the air conditioning ducts had been installed but the school lacked the funds for installing the cooling equipment.
 The Auditorium was first opened on October 12, 1965, when it hosted University Day to commemorate the 170th anniversary of the university's founding.
 In front of a crowd of around 4,000, Chancellor Paul F. Sharp spoke regarding the school's current climate.
-On Saturday November 6, following the North Carolina–Clemson football game in Kenan Memorial Stadium, Carmichael hosted its first basketball game where the men's freshman basketball tea squared off against the varsity team.
+On Saturday November 6, following the North Carolina–Clemson football game in Kenan Memorial Stadium, Carmichael hosted its first basketball game where the men's freshman basketball team squared off against the varsity team.
 The game had free admission and started at approximately 4PM local time.
 In an upset, the freshman team led by Rusty Clark and Bill Bunting won 78–74.
 A rematch was held on the following Wednesday.
 Nancy Wilson performed the first concert in Carmichael later that evening at 8PM local time, tickets were $1 for students and $1.50 for general admission.
 Construction was finished in time for the start of the 1965–66 season, where they defeated the William & Mary Indians 82–68 in front of a crowd of roughly 7,000.
 However, the seats were not fully installed yet, which led to a maximum capacity of 7,000 with the goal to completely installed by December 11.